Are you looking into shareholder rights and remedies? When shareholder disputes arise, mistreated shareholders may have a right to a remedy.

 The action must be aimed at righting alleged wrongs committed against the corporation, not against the individual complainant.

-Derivative actions usually allege breach of fiduciary duty, conflict of interest, fraud, breach of the duty of care, or mismanagement.
+Derivative actions usually allege a breach of fiduciary duty, conflict of interest, fraud, breach of the duty of care, or mismanagement.

-In order to grant leave, the Court must be satisfied that
+To grant leave, the Court must be satisfied that

 1. The complainant has given reasonable notice to the directors of the corporation of its intention to seek to leave to begin a derivative action; and